 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D610 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the D610 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the 1DX Mark II followed on from the Canon 1DX.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.